Name

 Major Teams Kerala, Royal Challengers Bangalore

-Azharuddeen, who is the youngest of eight brothers, and was named after the former Indian captain, Mohammad Azharuddin, initially broke into domestic cricket back in November 2015, making his Ranji Trophy debut.
-He showed promise the following summer, hitting 3 half-centuries, including a 99 during the 2016/17 Ranji campaign.
+Azharuddeen, the youngest of eight brothers and named after former Indian captain Mohammad Azharuddin, first broke into domestic cricket back in November 2015, making his Ranji Trophy debut as a teenager.
+He showed immediate promise the following summer, notching three half-centuries, including a memorable 99 during the 2016/17 campaign.

 There are no overseas stats available for this player.